openshift/network-metrics-daemon/README.md

 ## Deploy

 Running `make deploy` will deploy the daemonset and set up the configuration to tie it to the Prometheus operator instance of an existing OpenShift 4+ cluster.

+## Deploy on k8s

+Running `make deploy-k8s` will deploy the daemonset and set up the configuration to tie it to the Prometheus operator instance of an existing kubernetes cluster where the prometheus operator was deployed.
+Please note that the k8s version exposes metrics over a plain http port.